amm1746/Wildfire-Relief/docs/DesignDoc.md

 > _Model:_
 > _Need: Represents a single need.
 Contains the attributes name, cost, quantity, and type. _
-> _CupboardDAO (interface): Defines the methods for need management, such as retrieving, adding, and updating a need._
 > _CupboardFileDAO: Reads and writes needs to a JSON file._